lsst/rtn-045/index.rst

    :width: 800px
    :align: center

-   Figure 1: Example plots demonstrating the symbols, linestyles, and colors to use to represent the six LSST filters on white and black backgrounds.
+   Example plots demonstrating the symbols, linestyles, and colors to use to represent the six LSST filters on white and black backgrounds.